Buckingham Palace is The King’s official London residence and an amazing place to visit for a glimpse into monarchy past, present and future.

 Don’t Miss The Royal Mews

 Step inside the working Royal world when you visit one of the finest working stables in the world, the Royal Mews at Buckingham Palace.
 Many of the Palace staff have homes in the Mews; this is also where the horses used in State Ceremonies are stabled.
-The beautiful state coaches – including The Gold State Coach used for The Queen’s Coronation – are on display here, and you can also see the historic livery worn by The Queen’s Coachmen.
-In 2023, the Royal Mews are open on select dates between 2nd March and 30th October.
+The beautiful state coaches – including The Gold State Coach used for The Queen’s Coronation – are on display here, and you can also see the historic livery worn by The King’s Coachmen.
+In 2024, the Royal Mews are open on select dates between 1st March and 3rd November.
 Visit The Royal Collection Trust website for more details.

 Outside Buckingham Palace – The Queen Victoria Memorial

-The impressive monument located in front of Buckingham Palace, The Queen Victoria Memorial includes the Canada Gate (bottom left), the Australia Gate and the South and West Africa Gates as well as the Memorial Gardens and a huge central monument (top right).
-The central monument includes sculptures of Queen Victoria as well as the virtues attributed to her: constancy, courage, victory, charity, truth and motherhood.
+Located in front and around the sides of Buckingham Palace, The Queen Victoria Memorial includes the Canada Gate (pictured below), the Australia Gate and the South and West Africa Gates as well as the Memorial Gardens and a huge central monument topped with a gilded bronze winged Victory statue (pictured above).
+The impressive monument in front of the palace includes sculptures of Queen Victoria as well as the virtues attributed to her: constancy, courage, victory, charity, truth and motherhood.

 Tickets